 This is who we are.

-Cox Media Group Ohio owns the media brands of choice in the Miami Valley, and is the world’s #14th largest privately held company and is on the Forbes Top 500 Best Employers.
+Cox Media Group Ohio owns the media brands of choice in the Miami Valley.
 Many of our local brands are #1 in their categories, including WHIO-TV Channel 7, K99.1FM Radio, The Dayton Daily News, Cox Digital Marketing and many more.
 See our brand page for more.
 Clients come to us for the biggest reach and a full array of advertising solutions.
 We have helped our clients grow with results since 1898.

 It started with a dream.

 On August 15, 1898, James M. Cox purchased the Dayton Evening News.
 One week later, on August 22, 1898 he renamed it the Dayton Daily News.
 The paper was founded with the intention of pioneering a new type of journalism, keeping weak ties to politicians and advertisers while seeking objectivity and public advocacy as primary functions.
 James M. Cox also put a high priority on employees.
 These principles are what we still live by today.